hryvinskyi/magento2-configuration-fields/README.md

 ## Features
 - **Cron Expression Editor**: Interactive, validated, and human-readable cron field for system configuration.
+- **Catalog Category Selector**: A custom field type for selecting categories in the system configuration.
 - Modern UI/UX with real-time validation and summary.

 ## Installation